openstack-infra/zuul/doc/source/launchers.rst

 follows:

 **ZUUL_UUID**
-  Zuul provided key to link builds with Gerrit events **ZUUL_REF**
+  Zuul provided key to link builds with Gerrit events.
+**ZUUL_REF**
-  Zuul provided ref that includes commit(s) to build **ZUUL_COMMIT**
+  Zuul provided ref that includes commit(s) to build.
+**ZUUL_COMMIT**
-  The commit SHA1 at the head of ZUUL_REF **ZUUL_PROJECT**
+  The commit SHA1 at the head of ZUUL_REF.
+**ZUUL_PROJECT**
-  The project that triggered this build **ZUUL_PIPELINE**
+  The project that triggered this build.
+**ZUUL_PIPELINE**
-  The Zuul pipeline that is building this job **ZUUL_URL**
+  The Zuul pipeline that is building this job.
+**ZUUL_URL**
-  The url for the zuul server as configured in zuul.conf.
+  The URL for the zuul server as configured in zuul.conf.
   A test runner may use this URL as the basis for fetching git commits.